juancumbeq/platzi-react-with-vite-tailwind/README.md

 }
 ```

-In the app component is necessary to wrap all of the other components to make them be able to consume the value data.
+In the App component, it is necessary to wrap all the other components to enable them to consume the value data.

 <br>
 <br>

 ## [PRODUCT COUNTER IN THE SHOPPING CART]()

-In every ecommerce there is a shopping cart counter that shows the amount of selected products.
-To create this feature is necessary to make use of the context in both component, the card and the navbar component.
+In every e-commerce site, there is a shopping cart counter that shows the number of selected products.
+To create this feature, it is necessary to use the context in both the Card and Navbar components.

-Context
+Context:

 ```javascript
 import { createContext, useState } from 'react';